filestack/filestack-ios/README.md

 ## License

-Filestack is released under the MIT license.
+Filestack for iOS & Mac is released under the MIT license.
 See LICENSE for details.